 I received a tip to take the rack railway instead of the cable car.
 The cable car is quicker than the rack railway.
 But you get off the train earlier for the cable car.
-This also means, you’ll board the train to Barcelona last on your way back.
+This also means you’ll board the train to Barcelona last on your way back.

 We choose the rack railway and boarded the train back to Barcelona first.
 After a full day of strenuous walking in the Montserrat Mountains, I could rest my sore legs and sit on the train.

-Avoid having to stand on the train back to Barcelona.
+TIP: Avoid having to stand on the train back to Barcelona.
 Take the rack railway from Montserrat monastery and board the train to Barcelona before the cable car.

 9 Mistakes to avoid when going from Barcelona to Montserrat

 As you can see, a lot of things went wrong.
 We arrived too late and missed the train.
 We paid too much buying groceries at the monastery.

 And we purchased a return ticket when we only needed a single ticket.
 We also took the wrong route in the mountains and didn’t take time to enjoy the views.